 Welcome.
 I am currently offering face to face counselling /therapy sessions on Tuesday evenings, as well as via telephone and online at other times over the week.
-Please get in touch if you would like to talk with a professional or share or explore any struggles.
-Sue (April 2021)
+Please get in touch if you would like to talk with a professional - to share or explore any struggles.
+Sue (May 2021)

 Counselling has become a much more acceptable form of help in recent years and it is alright to admit that something is wrong.
 It can take courage to make that first step.
 You may feel uncomfortable being honest with yourself, let alone a stranger.
 However, it can be a huge relief speaking out, exploring and processing feelings with someone who is not going to judge you.
 Friends and family can often feel too close for us to talk with complete honesty.
 We may be worried about placing a burden on them, perhaps, or that they may retaliate in some way, or we fear they may abandon us.
 The counselling space allows a freedom to grow and to be yourself.

 At various points in our life we all face times of difficulty.
 When major events happen in life - for example a bereavement, relationship breakdown, a health crisis - having some space and time for yourself to work this through can be very helpful.

 You may seek counselling when you feel troubled or stuck in some way and feel a need for resolution.
 You might be recognising a compulsion to repeat unhelpful patterns of behaviour and not know what is causing this.
 You may simply know that you do not feel right, that life could be lived more fully and that relationships could be more satisfying.
 You might feel stuck in certain feelings, such as anxiety, anger, jealousy, or sadness.
 Perhaps you may be aware that your relationship to food, alcohol or drugs may be linked to your emotions.
 Counselling can help untangle situations, allowing for greater clarity and awareness.